What you need to know

 dues

 What's included?
-We provide all food, drink, water, infrastructure, bad jokes etc. However, it's really important to note that we absolutely are not a "full-service, plug 'n' play camp".
+We provide all food, drink, water, infrastructure, tents, bedding, towels, and bad jokes.
+However, it's really important to note that we are absolutely not a "full-service, plug 'n' play camp".
 We make no money off our camp mates, nor do we do everything for you.
 We expect everyone to participate in our camp throughout the week.
-And we also expect you participate in having a lot of fun outside the camp as well.
+And we also expect that you participate in having a lot of fun outside the camp as well.

 SET UP

 Set up crew.
-We have a crew of about 17 who arrive 4-7 days early to help set up the camp.
-These hardy souls are handpicked, however we're always looking for strong, resourceful, resilient volunteers to help us.
-Please reach out to see if there are spots available.
+Our crew arrives 4-7 days early to help set up camp.
+These hardy souls are handpicked; however we're always looking for strong, resourceful, resilient volunteers who have time on the front end of the Burn.
+Arriving early means being part of a tight-knit crew, creating unforgettable memories, and experiencing Burning Man in a unique way.
+Reach out to see if spots are available!

 So will the camp be finished when I arrive?
 Every year we plan on having the camp finished by the time everyone starts arriving on Sunday.
 And while our systems are getting more streamlined and efficient, shit happens and some years we're not quite done by the time gates open.